LaoWater/brandverse-ai-studio/API_PAYLOAD_DOCUMENTATION.md

     """
     Resolve image control settings for a specific platform.
     Level 2 (platform-specific) overrides Level 1 (general).

+    NOTE: image_control.level_1 and image_control.level_2 are ALWAYS present in the payload.
+    The 'enabled' flag determines whether settings should be applied.
     """
     image_control = payload.get('image_control', {})

     # Check for platform-specific override (Level 2)
+    # Level 2 will include an entry for each selected platform
     level_2 = image_control.get('level_2', {})
     if platform_id in level_2 and level_2[platform_id].get('enabled'):
         return level_2[platform_id]